 A breakdown of potential Maintenance Loan amounts, subject to eligibility, is available for English-domiciled students based on illustrative levels of household income.

-You will not have to start repaying the total of your student loans until the April after you have completed your course and are earning at least £25,725 per annum.
+You will not have to start repaying the total of your student loans until the April after you have completed your course and are earning above a certain threshold amount.
+The repayment threshold for students joining a course in the following academic year is reviewed in April each year and currently stands at £27,295 per annum.
 If you leave your course early, you will still have to repay your student loans.

 The amount you repay will be linked to your income.
-Each year you will be expected to repay 9% of your income that is above £25,725 a year.
-So, for example, if your salary is £30,000 per annum, the 9% repayment would only apply to £4,275, meaning you would repay around £32 a month.
-If your income falls below £25,725 a year, for any reason, you will not have to make repayments until your income rises above this threshold again.
+Each year you will be expected to repay 9% of your income that is above the repayment threshold.
+So, for example, if your salary is £30,000 per annum, with a repayment threshold of £27,295 a year, the 9% repayment would only apply to £2,705, meaning you would repay just over £20 a month.
+If your income falls below the repayment threshold, for any reason, you will not have to make repayments until your income rises above this threshold again.